sid-agrawal/CellulOS-Docs/docs/source/development/virtual_machine_monitor.md

 5. The image to give to the CellulOS VMM is at `linux/arch/arm64/boot/Image`.
     - If compiling the debug version, the image with symbols that can be loaded in GDB is at `linux/vmlinux`.

+## Building the Buildroot image from scratch
+There has been no change to this process for CellulOS, and we follow the [libvmm instructions](https://github.com/au-ts/libvmm/tree/main/examples/simple/board/qemu_virt_aarch64#buildroot-rootfs-image).

 ## Source File Organization
 The source files for both implementations exist under one parent directory, [sel4-gpi/apps/vmm](https://github.com/sid-agrawal/sel4-gpi/tree/cellulos/apps/vmm) and are further divided between children `sel4test-vmm` and `osm-vmm` directories.
-There are a few common source files and headers, which are under `vmm-common` directories.
+Most source files are not implementation specific, and pass around references to a `vm_context_t` struct, which are defined by implementation specific headers.
+There are a few common file headers, which are under `gpivmm` directories.

-Due to the two implementations sharing identical function names whose arguments are differences in pointer types, only one set of source files can be built at a time (building both will result in a source file from one implementation potentially overwriting the other's).
-This is toggled via a CMake config variable: `VMMImplementation`, which can either be: `sel4test-vmm` or `osm-vmm`.
+Due to the two implementations sharing many common files, with most functions expecting one implementation of the `vm_context_t` struct, only one set of source files can be built at a time.
+This is toggled via a CMake config variable: `GPIVMMImplementation`, which can either be: `sel4test-vmm` or `osm-vmm`.
 See the [CMakeLists.txt](https://github.com/sid-agrawal/sel4-gpi/tree/cellulos/apps/vmm) file for details.

 ## VM Setup
 Currently, only a Linux guest on AARCH64 is supported.
 The guest is given a 256MB region of RAM, pass-through access to the vGIC CPU interface and serial UART device.
 Access to the GIC distributor is emulated by the VMM.